weaveworks-experiments/weave-kube/README.md

 ## Known Issues

- * Will not install on GCI, where /opt is a read-only filesystem.
-Probably the same applies to CoreOS.
+ * Does not automatically handle nodes being removed from the cluster

 ## Further Information